zhiyunjiang/satellite_tracker/README.md

 # What is?
-This application is the tracker of International Satelite Statation(ISS) on 3D/2D geological map.
+`Satellite Tracker` is a web application visualizes a orbit of International Satellite Station on 3D/2D geological map.

 https://satellite-tracker.vercel.app/